Jaewoo97/KDTF/README.md

 # KDTP
+Official repository of: Multi-modal Knowledge Distillation-based Human Trajectory Forecasting (CVPR 2025)

-The code for "Multi-modal Knowledge Distillation-based Human Trajectory Forecasting, CVPR 2025" will be uploaded shortly.
+The code for will be uploaded shortly.